AGM16/AGM_Engine/README.md

 If you press the right button the camera will rotate.

+You can only active all the AABBs o OBBs from the main camera or active each AABB or OBB from the panel editor of each gameobject.

 Finally, you can drag any file to load it in the engine.